Functional central limit theorem for topological functionals of Gaussian critical points: Results

 \subsection{Functional central limit theorem}

-After having established the CLT at a fixed level in Theorem \ref{thm:fix_clt}, the next step is to prove a CLT where the functional is considered as a stochastic process in the level.
-To this end, we must ensure that the process $ u\mapsto \beta _{q}(u)$ is in the CADLAG space: \begin{lemma}If $ | Y_{n}([u_-,u_+]) | = 0$, $ \beta _{q}(u_-) = \beta _{q}(u_+).$
+After having established the CLT at { fixed levels} in Theorem \ref{thm:fix_clt}, the next step is to prove a CLT where the functional is considered as a stochastic process in the level.
+To this end, we must ensure that the process $ u\mapsto \beta _{\blue n}(u)$ is in the CADLAG space: \begin{lemma} {\blue Let $u_- \le u_+$ be real numbers such that there are no critical points in $W_n$ where the value of the field lies between $u_-$ and $u_+$.
+Then,} $ \beta _{\blue n}(u_-) = \beta _{\blue n}(u_+).$

 \end{lemma}